How to Start Your Course After Registering

 - Buy your books.

-The information page mentioned above will tell you which online system your course is using.
+The syllabus mentioned above will tell you which online system your course is using.
 If you are new to a system, then make sure you are able to login to it and become familiar with it prior to your course start.
 By the time the course starts you want to be able to work on your coursework, not the technology that runs it.

 - Visit the Canvas Basics student orientation course at any time to familiarize yourself with the system.
 As noted above, doing so prior to the course start date is highly recommended.
 No login is required to access this course.

 - Beginning two weeks prior to a semester/session, students are uploaded to Canvas within 24 hours of course registration (longer on weekends).

 - At that time, you will receive an invitation to Canvas in your student email account.
 Click on the link in the email and proceed to login.
 Check the Canvas Login Information and Help page for detailed username/password information, as it may differ from other campus system logins.